wiriyath/wiriyath.github.io/_pages/about.md

 After completing my PhD study, I was honored to receive the Schmidt Science Fellowship to pursue my postdoctoral research at Northwestern University, where I worked with [Professor Ludmilla Aristilde](https://aristilde.northwestern.edu/).
 My postdoctoral research used metabolomics and spectroscopic techniques to elucidate chemical processes, microbial pathways, and their links to environmental processes.

 I returned to Thailand in 2021 and started teaching at Mahasarakham University.
 I enjoy both teaching and research.
-My current research program focuses on employing chemical and biotechnological approaches to convert waste from agriculture and food systems into high-value environmentally friendly products.
+My current research program focuses on developing bio-based materials for applications in health, environment, and agriculture.

 Research Interest
 ======